Associate Professor of German and Spanish

-Associate Professor of Spanish and German, Lynchburg College
+- 2012-Present, Associate Professor of German and Spanish, University of Lynchburg

 - The Influence of Emerson and Whitman on the Cuban Poet José Martí: Themes of Immigration, Colonialism, and Independence The Edwin Mellen Press: Spring 2010

 - Syncing the Americas: José Martí and the Shaping of National Identity.
 Bucknell UP, 2017.
 (Critical anthology, co-editor with Ryan Spangler, Creighton University)

 - (2011).
 Doing Business with the Colonizer: José Martí and the 1889 Paris World Exhibition.
 Hipertexto, 14 (Summer).

 - (2008).
 José Martí’s attitude toward immigration in postcolonial America.
 Hipertexto, 8.

 - (2008).
 Marxism and Bolshevism in D.H.
 Lawrence’s Lady Chatterley’s Lover.
 South Atlantic Review, 73 (2).